picanumber/sanitizer_workflows/README.md

 Github workflows adding sanitizer checks to your repository.

-These workflows run your testing suite instrumented with various sanitizer checks.
+Workflows to instrument your testing suite with various sanitizer checks.
 This means that your tests will not only check your predefined conditions, but also verify that no violations of thread safety, memory operations or well-defined behavior occured at runtime.

 Sanitizers are part of the clang and gcc compilers.
 Usage of specific workflows is described below.